dimitursm/dimitursm/README.md

 I am a:

 - Member of team "Praxidike"
-- Python Developer
 - AI Developer
+- Rookie Game Developer
 - Participant and winner of several competitions (on local, national and global level)
-- Rookie Game Developer

  ---
  <p>